 Recommended Itinerary – A 3-day itinerary is a must; however, a 4-day itinerary is perfect to see and enjoy all that Budapest has to offer including spending time at the Spas and the Ruin Bars.

-Author and Food Travel Writers Suk & Sangy are a couple living in Toronto Canada with a nomadic soul.
+Guest Bloggers Suk & Sangy are a couple living in Toronto Canada with a nomadic soul.
 They have been travelling the world together for many years now and been to many places across 5 continents.
 As the pandemic put a restriction on their travel plans, they decided to spend their time sharing their past travel experiences through their blog – Urge to XPLORE.
-Also follow them on their Instagram!
+Also follow them on their Instagram.

 This is an Ultimate Guide to Budapest in Hungary.
 Find things to see and do when visiting the Capital of Hungary: Budapest.
 Discover Budapest and find sightseeing spots on both Buda and Pest side of Danube in this Budapest Guide.